box-community/ui-elements-oauth/README.md

 REDIRECT_URI='http://localhost:5000/oauth/callback'
 ```

-> Point your browser to the server (e.g http://127.0.0.1:5000)
+> Point your browser to the server (e.g http://127.0.0.1:5000).
-> Inspect you browser console to see the javascript events.
+> Inspect your browser console to see the javascript events.
 > Server events will be printed on the terminal.